Sports in Washington, D.C.: Rugby league

 The Washington, D.C.
-Slayers rugby league team who play in the USARL play their home games at Duke Ellington Field, 38th St NW and R St NW.
-The other rugby league team in the Washington, D.C. area, the Northern Virginia Eagles, play in Fairfax County, Virginia.
+Slayers rugby league team played in the USA Rugby League (USARL) from 2003 until 2016, when they folded.
+They played their home games at Duke Ellington Field, located at 38th St NW and R St NW.
+The other USARL rugby league team in the Washington, D.C. area, the Northern Virginia Eagles, played in Fairfax County, Virginia until suspending their operations in 2020 due to the COVID-19 pandemic.

+Australian rules football

+The Baltimore Washington Eagles played in the United States Australian Football League (USAFL) from 1998 until 2017.
+That year, the team split into two separate franchises.
+The DC Eagles became the team representing Washington and the Baltimore Dockers began representing Baltimore.

 Running

 Washington is home to two annual marathon races: the Marine Corps Marathon which is held every autumn and the Rock 'n' Roll USA Marathon held in the spring.
 The Marine Corps Marathon begun in 1976 is sometimes called "The People's Marathon" because it is the largest marathon without prize money.
 The Cherry Blossom 10-Mile Run is another annual race that began in 1973 and is conducted as part of the National Cherry Blossom Festival.
 The Army Ten-Miler, started in 1985, is the country's largest ten-mile race with over 26,000 participants; it is held each October and its course runs through Washington, D.C. and finishes at the Pentagon.